A-fei-Sure/cpp-basic-grammar-learning-notes/README.md

 The files consist of multiple `.cpp` and `.hpp` files.
 Among them, `note.cpp` is the main note file, which records notes corresponding to each course from top to bottom (starting with operator `++` overloading).

 A segment of syntax note comments corresponds to a segment of code.
 To run a certain code, highlight the corresponding code and press `Ctrl+K+U` to uncomment the code.
-After running, press `Ctrl+K+C` to comment the code again.
+After running, press `Ctrl+K+C` to comment the code again.(shortcut keys in VS2022)

 The header file for `note.cpp` is in `001.hpp`.